nilshaakonlehr/nilslehr_website/content/publication/lehr_2024_misallocation/index.md

 publication:
 publication_short:

-abstract: "This paper provides evidence that declining allocative eﬀiciency in the R&D sector contributed to the recent slowdown in US productivity growth.
-I develop a growth accounting framework with rich firm heterogeneity including frictions, which are captured by a wedge between the marginal cost and benefits of R&D. The model growth rate depends on a summary statistic for allocative eﬀiciency in the R&D sector, which is decreasing R&D wedge dispersion.
-I show that R&D wedges can be measured from R&D returns—the ratio of the value created from R&D to its cost—and measure them for US-listed firms for 1975–2014.
-I document large and persistent differences in R&D returns and present evidence suggesting financial frictions, adjustment costs, and monopsony power as drivers.
-Combining data and model, I estimate that frictions reduced economic growth by 18% and that declining allocative eﬀiciency can account for 30% of the observed growth slowdown."
+abstract: "This paper provides evidence that rising misallocation in the R&D sector contributed to the recent slowdown in U.S. productivity growth.
+I develop a growth accounting framework allowing for misallocation of R&D resources across firms captured by wedges between their marginal cost and benefits of R&D. I show that R&D wedges can be measured from R&D returns and document large and persistent differences in R&D returns across US-listed firms.
+Combining data and model, I estimate that frictions reduced productivity growth by 18% over 1975-2014 and that rising misallocation in the R&D sector accounts for 25% of the growth slowdown."

 # Summary.
 An optional shortened abstract.
 summary: []